rybarska/PKI/README.md

 # Minimal PKI Implementation (Educational Prototype)

 ⚠️ **Important notice**
-This is a short academic exercise for the course "Software Security" at USTP St Pölten.
 This repository contains **only the implementation results** of an academic exercise.
 The original task description, slides, and internal course materials are **not published** and are intentionally omitted.